-An investigator who reasonably believes a person is a present danger to him/herself or another person by controlling, owning, purchasing, possessing, receiving or otherwise having custody of a firearm may request permission from his/her supervisor to petition the court for a gun violence restraining order.
+An Investigatorwho reasonably believes a person is a present danger to him/herself or another person by controlling, owning, purchasing, possessing, receiving, or otherwise having custody of a firearm may request permission from his/her supervisor to petition the court for a gun violence restraining order.

-Investigators petitioning the court should use the forms established by the Judicial Council (Penal Code § 18105).
-The petition should describe the number, types and locations of any firearms and ammunition that the investigator believes to be possessed or controlled by the person (Penal Code § 18107).
+Investigator's petitioning the court should use the forms established by the Judicial Council (Penal Code § 18105).
+The petition should describe the number, types, and locations of any firearms and ammunition that the Investigator believes to be possessed or controlled by the person (Penal Code § 18107).
 The petition should also describe why less-restrictive alternatives are ineffective or inadequate for the circumstances (Penal Code § 18125; Penal Code § 18150; Penal Code § 18175).

-If it is not practical under the circumstances to submit a written petition, an investigator may orally request an order using the procedures for obtaining an oral search warrant and preparing the order using the appropriate Judicial Council form (Penal Code § 18140; Penal Code § 18145).
+If it is not practical under the circumstances to submit a written petition, an Investigator may orally request a temporary order (Penal Code § 18140).